 During the application process to North Carolina Virtual Academy (NCVA), all families will answer a series of questions to understand the student's home language as a first effort in the Child Find process and to determine if the student needs English language support.
 Students with positive responses to any of the Home Language Survey questions will be referred to the Multilingual Learners (ML) point of contact.

 A Multilingual Learner is defined as an individual aged 3 through 21 who:

 - is enrolled or preparing to enroll in an elementary or secondary school;

-- who is a Native American or Alaska Native, or a native resident of the outlying areas; and
+- is a Native American or Alaska Native, or a native resident of the outlying areas; and

-- who is migratory, whose native language is a language other than English, and who comes from an environment where a language other than English is dominant; and
+- is migratory, whose native language is a language other than English, and who comes from an environment where a language other than English is dominant; and

-- the ability to meet the state's proficient level of achievement on state assessments described in section 1111(b)(3);
+- has the ability to meet the state's proficient level of achievement on state assessments described in section 1111(b)(3);

-NCVA's ELL contact will talk with the student's family to determine if services were previously provided at the last school of attendance and will work to understand the student's current language needs.
-Additionally, NCVA will request and review prior school ELL records, including previous evaluations and program plans to determine if a placement test or an assessment is necessary to determine ELL services support.
+NCVA's ML contact will talk with the student's family to determine if services were previously provided at the last school of attendance and will work to understand the student's current language needs.
+Additionally, NCVA will request and review prior school ML records, including previous evaluations and program plans to determine if a placement test or an assessment is necessary to determine ML services support.
 The WIDA ACCESS Placement Test (W-APT) is administered to all initially enrolled language minority students.
 This test functions as a screener used for the initial assessment and for the placement of students in the English as a Second Language (ESL) program who are identified as limited English proficient.

 It is important that ESL students receive the same academic opportunities as students who are proficient in English.
 NCVA is committed to the success of all students.